XPhyro/eternal-magic-bot/README.md

 |       C Release       | 0.11s |  1.4s | 63.4s |
 |    C Release (-O3)    | 0.11s |  1.2s | 63.1s |

-The tests were done with all elements of the matrices set to red (0).
+5x4 is the biggest matrix that exists in the game, but the tests were also executed on bigger matrices to see how the programs would compare.
+All matrices started with all of their elements set to red (0).
 Versions used were Python 3.8.5 [GCC 10.1.0] and C11 [GCC 10.1.0].

 Note that the difference is affected by the Python version being written poorly as much as by the general performance difference between the two languages.